laura-summerauer/ssl-central-africa/README.md

 # Overview

-This is a repository with codes and data, basing on the manuscript “Filling a key gap: a soil infrared library for central Africa”.
-The material within this repository allows to reproduce our optained results.
+This is a repository with codes and data, basing on the manuscript “The Central African Soil Spectral Library: A new soil infrared repository and a geographical prediction analysis”.
+The material within this repository allows to reproduce our obtained results.

   - **R**: used R scripts
   - **R/Rhelper**: used R functions